 Don’t Stress, Paint!

-The health benefits of art include relieving stress for adults and kids alike.
-Art and mental health can have a positive connection— artistic activities such as sculpting, painting, or drawing are known to lower stress levels and promote mental calmness.
-It takes your mind off of your everyday life and provides a relaxing distraction.
-Your brain gets into a mental flow when creating art; worries are set aside as you focus on the detail of the art you are creating.
-The benefits of this mental relief is one reason why creating art is used as a therapy for PTSD.
+Art therapy can relieve stress for adults and kids alike.
+There is a positive connection between art and mental health—artistic activities such as sculpting, painting, or drawing are known to lower stress levels and promote mental calmness.
+Creating art takes your mind off of your everyday life and provides a relaxing distraction.
+Worries are set aside as you focus on the detail of the art you are creating.
+The benefits of this mental relief is one reason why art therapy is used to treat PTSD.
 Adult coloring books are a popular escape for people of all ages!

 “In art, the hand can never execute anything higher than the heart can imagine.” — Ralph Waldo Emerson

 Another benefit of art is that it encourages creative thinking and imagination in kids and adults.
 It also enhances problem-solving skills.
-Because there is no wrong answer in art, people are encouraged to imagine their own solution, and are more daring with new ways of thinking.
+Because there is no wrong answer in art, people are encouraged to imagine their own solution.
 This type of flexible thinking stimulates your brain and prepares it for complicated functions in the same ways that learning a new language does.